How to connect the Pico 4 to a gaming PC

-(Pocket-lint) - We love the Pico 4, it's undoubtedly one of the best standalone VR headsets that you can buy today.
+We love the Pico 4, in our opinion, it's one of the best standalone VR headsets that you can buy today.

 Its main weakness, however, is its relatively small game library when compared to headsets like the Meta Quest 2.